 The topic and search strategy for your literature review should entail a clearly defined research question and objective.
 Define the scope by adding the timeframe, geographical focus, and inclusion/exclusion criteria and systematic search strategy using relevant keywords and databases.

 Start by using Paperpal Research to rapidly understand your topic’s landscape.
-Ask questions like “What is the current state of research on [your topic]?” to get a comprehensive overview backed by real peer-reviewed sources.
+Ask the AI questions like “What is the current state of research on [your topic]?” to get a comprehensive overview backed by real peer-reviewed sources.
 This helps you quickly identify:

 Follow up in the same conversation thread to refine your scope: “Which papers focus on [specific region or methodology]?” or “What are the most cited studies from the last 5 years?”
-Research remembers your entire conversation, so you can explore different angles without losing your broader research trail.
+Paperpal Research remembers your entire conversation, so you can explore different angles without losing your broader research trail.

-As you discover relevant papers, add them directly to your Citation Library with one click.
+As you discover relevant papers, add them directly to your in-built Citation Library with one click.
 This creates an organized repository of all your references that you can access throughout your writing process.
-Research delivers papers with DOIs ready to use, making citation management seamless.
+Paperpal Research delivers papers with DOIs ready to use, making citation management seamless.

 “Based on my notes and the attached papers, draft an introduction for my literature review on [topic] that establishes the research gap and outlines the scope.”

 Continue in the same conversation to draft body sections.
 Analyze studies on specific themes, compare methodological approaches, or synthesize findings across multiple sources.
-Write remembers the context of your conversation so you can seamlessly move from introduction to thematic analysis to conclusion without losing context.
+Paperpal Write remembers the context of your conversation so you can seamlessly move from introduction to thematic analysis to conclusion without losing context.

 Personalize AI-written content with your own insights and voice to create a polished, comprehensive literature review that maintains academic rigor while reflecting your unique perspective on the research.
 Use Paperpal Rewrite to refine your draft further, paraphrase informal language to sound more academic, trim lengthy sentences for clarity, or adjust tones to match your audience’s expectations.